vinhphm/vinh.dev/pages/posts/revamp-my-site-with-nextjs-tailwindcss.md

 ## The reasons

-So in the last article, I mentioned about moving to using Hugo instead of Jekyll.
+So in the last article, I mentioned moving to using Hugo instead of Jekyll.
 It was great for a while but then it got me thinking.
 I always want to try things out with my site, but the fact that Hugo is written in Go is a bit of a pain for me.
 I have no experience with Go, and its template engine can be a bit of a pain to get started with.

-Here’s another example for a simple if statement:
+Here’s another example of a simple if statement:

 **Hugo**